cvivek07/travel-sdk/README.md

 #### SSO Authentication (Recommended)

-To use SSO Authentication, initially `IxigoSDK` with an instance of `SSOAuthProvider`.
+To use SSO Authentication, initialize `IxigoSDK` with an instance of `SSOAuthProvider`.

-You will need to pass a `PartnerTokenProvider` so that we can retrieve your App access token and exchange it for an Ixigo access token
+You will need to pass a `PartnerTokenProvider` so that we can retrieve your App access token and exchange it for an Ixigo access token.

 ```kotlin
 class MyAppPartnerTokenProvider(): PartnerTokenProvider {